 I thought I should first talk about my philosophy on helping your child learn healthy sleep habits.

-I don’t define "sleep training " as cry-it-out (CIO) and you don’t have to let your child cry to teach healthy sleep habits .
+I don’t define "sleep training " as cry-it-out (CIO).
+You don’t have to let your child cry to teach healthy sleep habits.
 Some people seem to think they are synonymous and I disagree.
-Sleep training starts with respecting your child’s need for sleep (Weissbluth) and doing your part to ensure he gets the sleep he needs.
-This does not mean throwing up your hands if they won’t nap and saying to yourself "I guess if (s)he won’t sleep, (s)he doesn’t need it."
-Babies, toddlers, and young children need a LOT of sleep .
+Sleep training starts with respecting your child’s need for sleep (Weissbluth) and doing your part to ensure they get the sleep they need.
+This does not mean throwing up your hands if they won’t nap and saying to yourself "I guess if they won’t sleep, they don’t need it."
+Babies, toddlers, and young children need a LOT of sleep.
 Adults don’t get as much sleep as they need either, but I won’t go there.
-Babies younger than 6 months need 11-12 hours at night and 3-4 hours each and every day, on average, for example.
+Babies younger than 6 months need 11-12 hours at night and 3-4 hours each and every day, on average.
 Some will be less, but not that much less.
 Sleep is important for their growth and development!

 Teaching Healthy Sleep Habits

 I am not going to get into all of the sleep training methods just yet because that would make this article entirely too long.
 And, I don’t promote one sleep training method over another but take a unique situation, the child’s personality, and find a method that suits the family in question.
 What I am going to say, though, is teaching healthy sleep habits is done with consistency and persistence.
 It is putting your child’s need for sleep as a higher priority than other things you might have or want to do.